Galal Yafai completes journey from car factory worker to Olympic boxing gold

 “Obviously everyone wants to turn pro and I’ve been an amateur for a long time,” said Yafai.
 “I’ve been to two Olympics but I’m going to have a rest with family and friends, and soak it all in.

-“I don’t want to think about boxing any more.
+“I don’t want to think about boxing anymore.
 I want to rest and I just want to eat some food.
 Maybe a nice Five Guys – a few chips, burgers, nothing healthy.”